touch2shop/cassandra-elasticsearch-sync/README.md

 ### Breaking Cycles

 One of the common problems faced in bidirectional syncing is how to avoid cycles.
-For instance, applying updates from Cassandra to Elasticsearch could generate another set of updates from Elasticsearch to Cassandra, which in turn would generate more update from Cassandra to Elasticsearch, and so on...
+For instance, applying updates from Cassandra to Elasticsearch could generate another set of updates from Elasticsearch to Cassandra, which in turn would generate more updates from Cassandra to Elasticsearch, and so on...
 One could end up creating an infinite update cycle if he is not careful.
 Here is an example diagram:

         CASSANDRA                                      ELASTICSEARCH

-        {id: 1, name: "alice", timestamp: 1}   --->   {id: 1, name: "bob", timestamp: 2}
+        {id: 1, name: "alice", timestamp: 1}   --->   {id: 1, name: "bob", timestamp: 0}
-        {id: 1, name: "alice", timestamp: 3}   <---   {id: 1, name: "alice", timestamp: 2}
+        {id: 1, name: "alice", timestamp: 1}   <---   {id: 1, name: "alice", timestamp: 2}
-        {id: 1, name: "alice", timestamp: 3}   --->   {id: 1, name: "alice", timestamp: 4}
+        {id: 1, name: "alice", timestamp: 2}   --->   {id: 1, name: "alice", timestamp: 2}
-        {id: 1, name: "alice", timestamp: 5}   <---   {id: 1, name: "alice", timestamp: 4}
+        {id: 1, name: "alice", timestamp: 2}   <---   {id: 1, name: "alice", timestamp: 3}

 ...and so on.